Dredge plume

 A dredge plume is a cloud of debris that forms as a result of dredging.
 Such plumes usually begin either at the bottom where the dredging takes place, or at the surface from either overflow from the dredging equipment or dumping of the dredged material in a different location.

 A primary reason for dredging is the creation, deepening, or widening of shipping lanes in or near harbors, especially those that service large ships.
 Such work, however, is often subject to governmental regulation, one element of which concerns the effects dredge plumes might have on the surrounding environment.
 At least two groups have a stake in dredge plumes: governments and dredging companies.
 Determining the effects of dredge plumes requires understanding their dynamics and interaction with the area's biodiversity.

 As an example, imagine dredging using a clamshell dredger, which deposits the dredged material on a barge that takes its load to a separate area and dumps it overboard.
-In this scenario, a dredge plume can be expected to begin at the bottom as the clamshell bucket stirs up loose material.
+In this scenario, a dredge plume can be expected to begin at the bottom as the clamshell bucket stirs up loose material and sediment.
 As it rises through the water column to the surface, any material not fully contained by the bucket also creates a plume.
 At the dumping site, a dredge plume begins at the surface as the material enters the water column from above.